Zims/foundry-smart-contract-lottery-f23/README.md

 This repository contains the source code for the Provably Random Raffle Contracts.
 The contracts are written in Solidity

-# What do want it to do?
+# What do we want it to do?
 1. A user can enter by buying a ticket.
     * The money is held in the contract until the raffle is over.
 And is paid to the winner.
 2. After x period of time the winner is drawn.